Separability vs. robustness of Orlicz spaces: financial and economic perspectives: Generating sublattices of robust Orlicz spaces

-For the remaining results of this section, we emphasise that, if we view $\CH$ or $\CC$ as spaces of \textit{measurable functions}, two properties should not be far-fetched: (i) Dedekind $\sigma$-completeness, (ii) many positive functionals which are integrals with respect to a measure are $\sigma$-order continuous.\footnote{~Tellingly, the early literature on vector lattices refers to $\sigma$-order continuous linear functionals as ``integrals".}\\ The following theorem shows that, if $\CP$ is nondominated, the Banach lattice $\CC$ cannot be separable \textit{and} simultaneously have the mild order completeness property of Dedekind $\sigma$-completeness.
+For the remaining results of this section, we emphasise that, if we view $\CH$ or $\CC$ as spaces of \textit{measurable functions}, two properties should not be far fetched: \begin{enumerate} \item[(i)] Dedekind $\sigma$-completeness, \item[(ii)] many positive functionals which are integrals with respect to a measure are $\sigma$-order continuous.\footnote{~Tellingly, the early literature on vector lattices refers to $\sigma$-order continuous linear functionals as ``integrals".} \end{enumerate} The following theorem shows that, if $\CP$ is nondominated, the Banach lattice $\CC$ cannot be separable \textit{and} simultaneously have the mild order completeness property of Dedekind $\sigma$-completeness.
+The proof adopts general ideas from the theory of Banach lattices, see, for example, \cite[Theorem 1.b.14]{MR540367}.